MrFriendCS/H-CS/docs/H-CS-SDD.md

 * Only strings can be written to a file, anything else must be cast to a string.
 * The example will create a `csv` file.

-Open the file that will hold the data, in write mode.
+File are opened in write mode (`w`).
 If the file exists it will be overwritten, otherwise it will be created.

 ``` python
 # Make a connection to the file